Select a language

 Cloud-native applications are designed to deliver business value like the ability to rapidly incorporate user feedback for continuous improvement.
 In short, cloud-native app development is a way to speed up how you build new applications, optimize existing ones, and connect them all together.

 Because cloud-native applications are distributed, they represent a unique integration challenge when compared to traditional, monolithic apps.
 Agile integration enables cloud-native development in part because it brings the application requirements and business needs of integration together.

-Red Hat Integration is 1 of 3 groups of products in the Red Hat Middleware portfolio.
+Red Hat Integration is 1 of 3 groups of products in the Red Hat Application Services portfolio.
 Red Hat Integration enables developers to integrate applications with a range of diverse internal and external systems across hybrid architectures.